 Waterfall vs Agile?

 Unlike the traditional project management model that assumes customer requirements to be fully defined before any planning, current ways of running projects are certainly moving towards using the agile approach to building and implementation of IT solutions.
-That comes even more appropriate when you are clear about your project goals (usually prioritized by business value) but uncertain about how to achieve them.
+That comes even more appropriate when you are clear about your project goals but uncertain about how to achieve them.
 Why agile is the solution and what are the benefits of using it?

-Agile is usually determined as a way of producing software in short iterations on a continuous delivery schedule, simplicity, sustainable pace of development and changes based on customer feedback.
+Agile is usually determined as a way of producing software in short iterations.
+On a continuous delivery schedule, simplicity, sustainable pace of development and changes based on customer feedback.
 One of the principals, described in ‘Agile Manifesto’ is to deliver the customer an intermediate and perhaps incomplete, but working solution, receive feedback, introduce changes or additions, and repeat the cycle.
 This process takes place until either the customer is satisfied or has no further changes to recommend.
-Such approach allows to significantly reduce the risk of developing software that would not meet customer expectations, as well as to benefit instantaneously without having to wait for the end of the project.
+Such an approach allows to significantly reduce the risk of developing software that would not meet customer expectations.
+As well as to benefit instantaneously without having to wait for the end of the project.
 Moreover, the development process becomes more transparent as you can verify it even at an early stage of the project thanks to the incremental way of providing functionality.

 Applying agile to packaged software deployment

-Finally, all statistics say that by using agile project management, on average, the time to market is much faster and the efficiency of your team is increased, with productivity higher than the average.
-Projects using agile approach always finish sooner, are less expensive, produce higher quality deliverables, and deliver maximum business value for the time and cost invested on the contrary to traditionally managed projects.
+Finally, all statistics say that with agile project management, on average, the time to market is much faster and the efficiency of your team increases, with productivity higher than the average.
+Projects using agile approach always finish sooner, are less expensive and produce higher quality deliverables.
+They deliver maximum business value for the time and cost invested on the contrary to traditionally managed projects.

 Sounds interesting?
 Check how we successfully deploy Skilo for our customers!

 Point of view by:

 Jarek Kalicki – Project Manager at enxoo responsible for successful deployment of Skilo for customers.